AvramEnriquez/Allegheny_County_Crash_Data_Analysis/README.md

 **- Young_Mid_Old_Fatal_Crash_%.py:**

-Calculate the percentages of young, old, and middle aged fatal crashes versus total crashes.
+Calculate the percentages of young, old, and middle aged fatal crashes versus total crashes for 2021.
 It calculates the total number of fatal crashes for each age group (young_fatal, old_fatal, and middle_fatal) by selecting the rows in the DataFrame where the driver count for that age group is greater than 0.

 ![Screenshot 2023-03-06 at 6 10 30 PM](https://user-images.githubusercontent.com/120682270/223277539-d0e4e7ad-2fb2-43e1-b5f1-9f8339303f63.png)